hakobune8/spatial-id-kotlin/README.md

 ## API List

-### Constructors
+### `Space` Constructors

 - `Space.from(pathOrHash: String, zoom: Int? = null): Space`
 - `Space.from(location: LngLatWithAltitude, zoom: Int? = null): Space`

 Creates a `Space` data class instance, representing a spatial ID.
 If `zoom` is omitted, the default value of `25` will be used.
 The following input formats are supported:

 - Path format: e.g. `/15/6/2844/17952`
 - Hash format: e.g. `100213200122640`